Skip to main content

 For Kokoro issues and support, use the upstream repository: remsky/Kokoro-FastAPI.

-Run Kokoro (CPU)
+Run Kokoro

 docker run --name kokoro-tts \